Joint Consultative Committee with Undergraduates (JCCU)

 Undergraduates are encouraged to provide feedback to the department on the lecture courses they attend.
 Questionnaires to complete will be handed out during the last week of lectures.
 Undergraduates who undertake project options, such as a Part B extended essay or a Part C dissertation, are also invited to complete a questionnaire.
 All feedback forms can be found on the questionnaires page.

-The department's Good Practice Committee has carried out a number of surveys on matters relating to teaching.
+The department's Equality, Diversity & Inclusion Committee has carried out a number of surveys on matters relating to teaching.
 You can find reports on the outcome of those consultations here.